JDoYo/saveyourself/<SaveYourself>_STD.md

 ####Preconditions:

 The player has a compatible mobile device.
+The mobile game is installed and loaded on the mobile device.
 The player clicks the 'Play' button.
 The system displays the 'Select Your Car' screen.